aweimeow/environment/README.md

 #### Configuration File

-If there is many slave machines going to install, you can write in **hosts** file.
+If there are many slave machines going to install, you can write in **hosts** file.
 Take a look at `hosts` or following is an example configuration.

 ```